Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/03-controllers/03-test-three.md

     .create({
       testdata: testData
     })
-  console.log("Test three went through.")
+  res.send("Test three went through!") console.log("Test three went through!")
 });

 ```

 1. Here we use the `req.body` middleware provided by Express and append two more properties to it.
-This is what we're sending to the database. `req` is the actual request and `body` is where our data is being held. `testdata` is a property of `body`, while `item` is a property of `testdata`.
+This is what we're sending to the database. `req` is the actual request, and `body` is where our data is being held. `testdata` is a property of `body`, while `item` is a property of `testdata`.
 We'll see this in Postman in a little while.

-2. `create()` is a sequelize method.
+2. `create()` is a Sequelize method.
 It creates a SQL statement that will insert our data into the database.
 You'll learn more about SQL later.

 <hr />